Tutorials

 Voiceover

 The job: narrate the script naturally.
 Best pick: ElevenLabs has the deepest standalone voice library and finest control as a dedicated tool.
 Used on its own, it’s a separate step: you generate the audio, download it, and time it into your visuals by hand.
-TubeGen’s voiceover skips that export: it narrates in 8 languages with voice cloning and times the audio to the scenes automatically, with a smaller voice catalog than ElevenLabs offers standalone.
+TubeGen’s voiceover skips that export: it narrates in 8 languages with voice cloning and times the audio to the scenes automatically, so the narration lands on the timeline instead of in your downloads folder.

 Visuals